GreepTheSheep/node-twitter-every-frames-in-order/README.md

 where ID is the identifier of the episode (the `-filter:v fps=3` is the number of frames per second, the best value to not have too many frames is 3, but you are free to set more/less).

+(an other way is to use the powershell script in `script_convert.ps1`, details are on this file)

 Then upload all the frames to the folder.

 After that, you can get the .zip download link by sharing the folder in Dropbox, and putting the link in the `images.json` file.